GitBrincie212/ChronoGrapher/README.md

 the expression and reuse of complex logic easily while also separating concerns and giving overall flexibility, tasks consist of:
   - ***Task Metadata:*** The <ins>State</ins> of the task, it contains dynamic / runtime fields and is reactive to changes.
-  Outside parties can listento changes made into a field and be notified accordingly, one can also add other fields to the metadata container.
-The metadata can be accessed and modified on any point throughout the task's execution and from outside
+  Outside parties can listen to changes made into a field and be notified accordingly, one can also add other fields to the metadata container.
+The metadata can be accessed and modified at any point throughout the task's execution and from outside
   <br /> <br />
   - ***Task Frame:*** The Task Frame is the core embodiment of a task.
 It defines <ins>What</ins> needs to be done.
 Think of it as the immutable recipe or the instruction set for a specific unit of work.
 Task frames can access the metadata of the